smolanalytics

 vs Mixpanel

-ask in plain english, one binary, cheaper
+ask in plain English, cheaper

 vs Amplitude